 2. How to roast beets in the oven

-Most recipes for roasted beets recommend to wrap each beet in aluminum foil and roast them in the oven at 400F for about 1.5 to 2 hours or until they are tender.
+A very popular way of roasting beets is wrapping each beet in aluminum foil and roasting them in the oven at 400F for about 1.5 to 2 hours or until they are tender.

-If you are roasting quite a few beets and don’t want to wrap every single beet in the foil, you can place the beets into a baking dish and cover the dish with the foil instead or simply use a baking dish with a lid.
+If you are roasting quite a few beets, wrapping each of them in foil might become quite wasteful.
+So if you don’t want to wrap every single beet in the foil, you can place the beets into a baking dish and cover the dish with the foil instead or simply use a baking dish with a lid.

-Wrapping beets in a foil helps to trap the moisture in the beets and also makes for easier clean up because beet juices won’t run onto your baking dish.
+Wrapping beets in a foil helps to trap the moisture in the beets and also makes for easier cleanup because beet juices won’t run onto your baking dish during cooking.

 Another advantage is that you can roast your beets while you are cooking something else in the oven.
 Just tack it somewhere in the corner while you are roasting a chicken or making a casserole.